-Introduction to Operating Systems is a pre-requisite for this course.
-Students learn about operating systems without getting into detail about internal algorithms.
-Case studies involving operating systems and networks are used by students to gain an understanding of how operating systems work and their role in Computers.
-The course covers structures of operating systems, processes and process synchronization, main memory, storage structure mass, file systems, operating system protection and security, virtual machine and UNIX flavours.
-Students learn to monitor, secure and configure an operating system using a UNIX flavours.
-CSC-S 401 Mobile Technology (3CH): The course builds on prior knowledge gained in CIT 200, network essentials.
+CIT 409 Mobile Technology (3CH): The course builds on prior knowledge gained in network essentials.
 The course introduces mobile technologies used for cellular communication.
-The topics covered include transmission fundamentals, TCP/IP suite and related protocols, role of antennas and types of antennas, propagation and coding, error control, satellite communications, mobile IP, Wireless Access Protocol and IEEE 802.11 Wireless LAN Standard.
+Topics covered include transmission fundamentals, protocols and the TCP/IP suite, antennas and propagation, coding and error control, satellite communications, mobile IP and Wireless Access Protocol and IEEE 802.11 Wireless LAN Standard.
 The main goal of the course is for students to learn and demonstrate knowledge of concepts, issues, tools, techniques and methods associated with mobile technologies and future trends in wireless communication.
+The course also provides hands-on introduction to write code for data communication over latest mobile and wireless networks.

-CSC-S 402 Human Computer Interaction (3CH): The course is aimed at introducing the students to the interdisciplinary field of Human Computer Interaction which integrates concepts from Computer Science, Design and Cognitive Psychology.
+CIT 411 Human Computer Interaction (3CH): The course is aimed at introducing the students to the interdisciplinary field of Human Computer Interaction which integrates concepts from Computer Science, Design and Cognitive Psychology.
 Topics include introduction to Human Computer Interaction, Interaction Design principles, Interaction styles, User Experience, Usability Testing and Evaluating interfaces.
 The course will be a mix of theory and practice; where the theories concepts will be introduced and interfaces prototyping and evaluation will be conducted.

-CSC-S 410 Advanced Topics in CIT (3CH): Advanced Topics in IT uses a variety of teaching strategies to expose students to real world scenarios which are current industry challenges.
+CIT 410 Advanced Topics in CIT (3CH): Advanced Topics in IT uses a variety of teaching strategies to expose students to real world scenarios which are current industry challenges.
 The approach ensures CCIT graduates are equipped with contemporary skill sets required in the ever-changing Information Technology industry.
 The course provides a platform for students, academics and practitioners to discuss various specializations in the Information Technology industry.
 Learning of soft and hard skills are reinforced through write ups, oral and presentation of professional reports.
 The course enables students explore distinct areas of Information Technology which are not covered in the regular course work and focuses on the identification of long-term overall aims and interests and the means of using Information Technology to help businesses achieve their organizational goals.
 Topical issues including using Information Technology to elevate production by suppling uninterrupted processes which optimize resources and allow organizational leaders to make quick, accurate, and consistent decisions are studied via case studies analyses.

 By learning through an array of teaching methods and cutting edge research in Information Technology students are prepared for successful leadership roles in organizations and government.
 Students on this course also acquire skills and knowledge that ensure any implemented Information System meets industry best practice.
 Topics covered in this course include Information Technology implementation strategies, Operations and post implementation of Information Technology, Information Technology program and project management, Organizational change and Process Reengineering, global ethics and security management, value chain and data analysis.

-CSC-S 411 Decision Support System and Business Intelligence (3CH): The focus of this course is to explain the vital role of decision support systems (DSSs) and for decision making in modern business environment.
+CIT 415 Decision Support System and Business Intelligence (3CH): The focus of this course is to explain the vital role of decision support systems (DSSs) and for decision making in modern business environment.
 The course delivers both theory and practice behind DSSs and how Business Intelligence (BI) assist in the different managerial tasks and processes, both for individuals and organizations.
 The concepts, theories, and technologies of DSSs are explained, and the components and tools of BI, from data collection, data modeling, and data analysis, are also covered.
 The course provides the knowledge for students to understand the analytical, logical, and mathematical foundations of BI modeling and explains modern technologies used in creating decision support systems.
 These include data visualization, data warehouses, data mining, and neural network artificial intelligence systems.
 An emphasis will be given to students to acquire the necessary skills to develop rudimentary decision support systems through several lab exercises using standard software packages, such as Microsoft Excel.